 - Baby has some experience with “chewing.”
 Your baby doesn’t have to have teeth to start munching on soft foods.
 They may also practice this jaw motion on toys or even on nothing while watching you eat.

 - Baby can pick up food and put it in their mouth.
 Self-feeding can’t start until your baby develops the proper motor skills.
-Your baby will likely start out grasping with his whole hand.
-This is fine.
-Puffs will help him develop that pincer-grasp soon enough.
+Your baby will likely start out grasping with their whole hand and this is fine.
+Puffs will help them develop that pincer-grasp soon enough.

 - You are doing baby-led weaning.
 While traditionally weaned babies start with purees and take longer to work their way up to puffs, baby-led weaning may allow you to start on puffs a bit sooner.